mokolabs/styler/README.markdown

 Contributors
 ============

-Special thanks to Rob Kaufman (for adding Ruby 1.9 compatibility).
+Special thanks to Rob Kaufman (for adding Ruby 1.9 compatibility) and Fabio Kreusch (for adding a custom :path option).

 Feedback